caltr98/IndyWorking/README.md

 ShippingAgentcalls the methodreturnProverSearchAttrForProof(String proofRequestJson,ArrayList/<String/>requestedRevealed) creates a
 proof from IndyLibraries.Agentthat calls the methods CredentialsSearchForProofReq.open(..) and credentialsSearch.fetchNextCredentials(..) to search for credential in the wallet.
-With the fetched credential ShippingAgent calls proverCreateProof(ProofAttributesFetched fetchedAttrProofs, String proofRequestJson, String[] selfAttestedListValues, Long timestamp, int blobreaderhandle) from IndyLibraries.Agent, that calls the Indy-SDK method Anoncreds.proverCreateProof(..) to create proof.
+With the fetched credential ShippingDeliverer calls proverCreateProof(ProofAttributesFetched fetchedAttrProofs, String proofRequestJson, String[] selfAttestedListValues, Long timestamp, int blobreaderhandle) from IndyLibraries.Agent, that calls the Indy-SDK method Anoncreds.proverCreateProof(..) to create proof.